 - 1 medium onion

-- Peel the carrots.
-Chop into large (about an inch long) chunks.
+- Peel the carrots and onion and chop into large (about an inch long) chunks.

-- Peel and chop the onion into chunks about the same size as the carrot
+- Cut the ginger into 3 to 4 pieces about the same size as the carrots.

-- Warm through gently in the pan and serve.
+- Warm through gently in the pan until piping hot, then serve.

 This recipe was originally published on February 16th, 2016.
 I've since updated the recipe slightly, rewritten the post and republished.
 I hope you enjoy it.
 Thank you for following A Virtual Vegan!